Kaadhal Kondein: Critical response

 The film opened in July 2003 to critical acclaim and commercial success.
 A reviewer from The Hindu noted, "[Selvaraghavan's] story, screenplay, dialogue and direction are focused and hit the bull's eye straightway — hardly missing the mark."
 Malini Mannath of Chennai Online wrote "The film-maker willing to experiment with lesser explored subjects needs to be commended for taking 'the road not taken', and for his efforts to give a different fare to the audience.
 'Kadhal Konden' is an engaging entertainer, worth a watch".
 Visual Dasan of Kalki praised the acting of Dhanush and Sonia Agarwal, Yuvan Shankar Raja's music and the cinematography.

 Awards

 Sonia Agarwal won the ITFA Best New Actress Award.

 Remakes

-Since its release, the film has been remade into several Indian languages; Boney Kapoor bought the rights to remake the film in Hindi with Dhanush intended to reprise his role, but the project did not materialise.
-The film was later remade in Telugu as Nenu (2004), in Kannada as Ravana (2009), and in Bangladeshi as Onno Manush (2004).
+Since its release, the film has been remade into several Indian languages; the film was first remade in Telugu as Nenu (2004), in Bangladeshi as Onno Manush (2004), and in Kannada as Ravana (2009), and in Bengali as Amanush (2010).
+Boney Kapoor bought the rights to remake the film in Hindi with Dhanush intended to reprise his role, but the project did not materialise.

 Legacy

 The film proved to be a career breakthrough for both Selvaraghavan and Dhanush in the Tamil film industry.
-The success of the song "Devathaiyai Kandaen" prompted Boopathy Pandian to name his 2005 film starring Dhanush after the song title.